danielgao-1/web-trend/README.md

 To run the program locally, follow the steps below:

 # Frontend
-The frontend was developed using React frameowrk.
+The frontend was developed using React framework.
 I used Typescript as the programming language.
 Once you have downloaded the github repository use the steps below to step up the frontend of the project.

 Install the necessary packages to run the frontend.
 ```shell
 cd frontend/
 npm install
 ```
-Nex, run an npm audit fix to resolve package issues
+Next, run an npm audit fix to resolve package issues
 ```shell
 npm audix fix
 ```